omise/omise-android/README.md

 ```

 Replace the string `EXTRA_AUTHORIZED_URLSTRING` with the authorized URL that comes with the created charge and the array of string `EXTRA_EXPECTED_RETURN_URLSTRING_PATTERNS` with the expected pattern of redirected URLs array.
-The `EXTRA_UI_CUSTOMIZATION` parameter is used to customize the UI in the built-in 3DS in-app flow in the SDK and during the challenge flow.
+The `EXTRA_UI_CUSTOMIZATION` parameter is used to customize the UI of the built-in 3DS SDK during the 3DS challenge flow.
-If you want to customize the title of the authorizing payment activity, you must use theme customization and pass the `headerText` in the `toolbarCustomization` in the `DEFAULT` theme parameter:
+If you want to customize the title of the authorizing payment activity, you must use the theme customization and pass the `headerText` in the `toolbarCustomization` in the `DEFAULT` theme parameter:

 ```kotlin
 val toolbarCustomization = ToolbarCustomizationBuilder()